scott-cjx/Alpha-Omega-Cyber-Attack/docs/README.md

 # Alpha and Omega Cyber Attack

-The Beginning and the next new 0-day network exploits.
+The Beginning and the end for new 0-day network exploits.

 # Overview